-Organic chemistry is a very diverse field, covering areas from physical organic chemistry to chemical biology and research on small organic molecules to large biomolecules.
+Organic chemistry is an exceedingly diverse field, covering areas from physical organic chemistry to chemical biology and from research on small organic molecules to large biomolecules.
 Given the diversity of topics covered in the Beilstein Journal of Organic Chemistry, one set of statistics or bibliometrics will not suffice for the evaluation of such a journal, as it is well known that specific disciplines have vastly different citation patterns [1-3].

-Various bibliometrics for the Beilstein Journal of Organic Chemistry are presented below without emphasis for any particular metric.
-Definitions of some of the most widely used journal bibliometrics can be found here .
-Please use the combination of these statistics together with your evaluation of our most recent articles to decide if the Beilstein Journal of Organic Chemistry is an appropriate journal to publish your research.
+Various bibliometrics for the Beilstein Journal of Organic Chemistry are presented below without emphasis on any particular metric.
+Definitions of some of the most widely used journal bibliometrics can be found in Wikipedia .
+Please use the combination of these statistics together with your evaluation of our most recent articles to decide if the Beilstein Journal of Organic Chemistry is an appropriate journal to publish your research in.
 Thank you for considering our non-profit platinum open access journal for your organic chemistry publication.

-The following analysis is based on the method for calculating the frequency distribution of citations for a given journal, as described in detail in .
-The following statistics were collected using the version of Web of Science available with our license and the analysis was followed exactly as described in the referenced article.
+The following analysis is based on the method for calculating the frequency distribution of citations for a given journal, as described in detail in Reference .
+The corresponding data were collected using the version of Web of Science available with our license, and the analysis was followed exactly as described in the referenced article.

-Although it is the most commonly referred to measure of a journal’s impact on a discipline, and therefore, of importance for authors, the Journal Impact Factor (JIF) alone is not sufficient to judge the quality of a journal.
-Moreover, it provides some information about a journal’s citation rate and distribution, but has no direct significance for an individual article in the given journal.
-Please note that this bibliometric information from Clarivate Analytics (formerly Thomson Reuters) is from a commercial entity and the use of the JIF has been highly debated in the publishing industry and research community [9-11].
+Although it is the most commonly used metric to measure the impact of a journal on a discipline, and therefore of importance for authors, the Journal Impact Factor (JIF) alone is not sufficient to judge the quality of a journal.
+Moreover, it provides some information about the citation rate and distribution of a journal, but it has no direct significance for an individual article in the given journal.
+Please note that this bibliometric information is from Clarivate (a commercial entity), and the use of the JIF has been highly debated both in the publishing industry and research community [8-10].

-In its simplest form, the JIF for a given year is the ratio of the number of citations in that year to articles published in the past two calendar years, divided by the total number of publications published in the past two calendar years.
+The JIF for a given year is the ratio of the number of citations in that year to articles published in the past two calendar years, divided by the total number of publications published in the past two calendar years.
 For example, JIF 2022 = (no. of citations in 2022 of articles published in 2020 and 2021) ∕ (no. of articles published in 2020 and 2021).

-The bar graph below shows the progression of the Journal Impact Factor for the Beilstein Journal of Organic Chemistry for the last 10 years.
-Based on the 2023 edition of the Journal Citation Reports® by Clarivate Analytics, the Beilstein Journal of Organic Chemistry remained a Q2 journal in the category organic chemistry and the 2016 JIF is 2.3 .
+The bar graph below shows the progression of the JIF for the Beilstein Journal of Organic Chemistry for the last 10 years.
+Based on the 2023 edition of the Journal Citation Reports® by Clarivate, the Beilstein Journal of Organic Chemistry remained a Q2 journal in the category Organic Chemistry, and the 2022 JIF is 2.7 .

 Additional information obtained from the Web of Science database:

-Additional information from the 2016 InCites(TM) Journal Citation Reports :
+Additional information from the InCitesTM Journal Citation Reports 2023 :

 Without a subscription, the data contained in the proprietary Elsevier B.V. database Scopus® cannot be accessed.
-Alternatively, the SCImago Journal & Country Rank is a publicly available portal that includes information on the journals that are included in the Scopus® database (Elsevier B.V.) .
-This information for the Beilstein Journal of Organic Chemistry is freely available on their website .
+Alternatively, the SCImago Journal & Country Rank is a publicly available portal that includes information on the journals that are included in the Scopus® database .
+This information for the Beilstein Journal of Organic Chemistry is freely available on the SCImago Journal & Country Rank website .

-The SCImago Journal Rank (SJR) indicator, like the SNIP, also normalizes the citations based on the subject field and additionally attempts to normalize for “journal prestige” and is also based on Scopus data.
-The SJR data presented below is the weighted average number of citations in the given year for articles published over the past three calendar years (in contrast to the past two years as for the JIF).
+The SCImago Journal Rank (SJR) indicator normalizes the citations based on the subject field.
+It is also based on Scopus® data and attempts to normalize for “journal prestige”.
+The SJR data presented below is the weighted average number of citations in the given year for articles published over the past three calendar years (in contrast to the past two calendar years as for the JIF).

-The following graph gives the total number of submissions to (blue) and publications in (red) the Beilstein Journal of Organic Chemistry for the last 10 years.
+The following graph gives the total number of submissions to and publications in the Beilstein Journal of Organic Chemistry for the last 10 years.